canada-ca/design-system/mandatory-templates/topic.md

 <section>
 <section>
      <h2 id="implement">How to implement</h2>
-        <p>Find working examples and code for implementing the contact us band pattern.</p>
+        <p>Find working examples and code for implementing the topic page template.</p>
         <h3>GCweb (WET) theme implementation reference</h3>
         <p>The implementation reference includes how to configure the topic page template.</p>
         <ul>